solidliquidity/scrapers/README.md

 # Sequel scrapers
 This package provides structured classes to extract and analyze company data from websites.
-It includes URLsoup for straightforward text and link extraction, as well as LLMScrape for leveraging language models with the use of SmartScraperGraph.
-More information and examples can be found here: https://colab.research.google.com/drive/1sEZBonBMGP44CtO6GQTwAlL0BGJXjtfd?usp=sharing.
+It includes URLsoup for straightforward text and link extraction, as well as LLMScrape for leveraging language models with the use of SmartScraperGraph (further examples: https://colab.research.google.com/drive/1sEZBonBMGP44CtO6GQTwAlL0BGJXjtfd?usp=sharing).

 ## Table of Contents
 - [Installation](#installation)